stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 ### Expiration policy

-All files stored in `$L_SCRATCH` are automatically purged ath the end of the job, whether the job was successful or not.
-If you need to conserve files that were generated in `$L_SCRATCH` after the job ends, don't forget to add a command to copy them to one of the more peristent storage locations, such as `$HOME` or `$SCRATCH`.
+All files stored in `$L_SCRATCH_JOB` are automatically purged at the end of the job, whether the job was successful or not.
+If you need to conserve files that were generated in `$L_SCRATCH_JOB` after the job ends, don't forget to add a command at the end of your batch script to copy them to one of the more persistent storage locations, such as `$HOME` or `$SCRATCH`.

+Data stored in `$L_SCRATCH` will be purged at the end of a job, only if no other job from the same user is still running on the node.
+Which means that data stored in `$L_SCRATCH` (but in not `$L_SCRATCH_JOB`) will persist on the node until the last job from the user terminates.

 -----